JoakimHaglund/WeatherApp/README.md

-# Vue Application Project - Our Expectations

-These were our expectations for the Vue application project:
+# HMS Weather Forecast

+HMS Weather Forecast is a web application that provides weather forecasts for locations around the world.
+This project was created by Andreas Siggelin and Joakim Haglund Malm to fulfill the requirements of our Vue Application Project assignment in our Frontend course for our .NET-developer class.

+## Part 1: Project Requirements

-## Overview
+### Overview
 We were tasked with developing a complete application using Vue based on our own ideas.
-The application was expected to be similar in scope to TodoMVC or slightly larger.
+The application was expected to be similar in scope to our earlier TodoMVC assignment or slightly larger.

+### Requirements for a passing grade

+#### Functionality
+- App similar in size to TodoMVC or slightly larger
+- Use of example/starter data from a separate JSON file or external API if needed
+- Avoid functionality requiring extensive user data input

+#### Testing
+- 3-10 GUI tests using Playwright

+#### JavaScript
+- Use Vue (React allowed as an alternative)
+- TypeScript optional
+- Other libraries/frameworks require approval

+#### CSS
+- Write CSS from scratch (no frameworks like Bootstrap)
+- Responsive design for mobile, tablet, and desktop
+- Original graphic design (free fonts/images allowed)

+#### HTML
+- Write HTML from scratch
+- Use semantic HTML where appropriate

+#### Code Style
+- Consistent indentation and formatting
+- Clear naming conventions
+- Appropriate comments
+- Reasonable function/class division

-## Requirements for Grade G
+### Additional Requirements for Grade VG
+- Save user data in localStorage
+- Implement diagram/graphic functionality using SVG or Canvas
+- No libraries allowed for SVG/Canvas implementation

+## Part 2: How We Met the Requirements

 ### Functionality
-- Our app needed to be similar in size to TodoMVC or slightly larger
-- We were encouraged to use example/starter data from a separate JSON file or external API if needed
+- HMS Weather Forecast exceeds the scope of TodoMVC, offering comprehensive weather forecast functionality
+- We integrated the Open-Meteo API to fetch real-time weather data
-- We were advised to avoid functionality requiring extensive user data input
+- User input is limited to location search, avoiding extensive data entry

 ### Testing
-- We had to include 3-10 GUI tests using Playwright
+- Implemented 5 GUI tests using Playwright, covering key user interactions and display elements

 ### JavaScript
-- We were required to use Vue (with React allowed as an alternative)
-- TypeScript was optional
-- Use of other libraries/frameworks required approval
+- Utilized Vue.js 3 as our primary framework
+- No additional libraries were used without approval

 ### CSS
-- We had to write CSS from scratch (no frameworks like Bootstrap allowed)
+- All CSS written from scratch, without the use of frameworks
-- Our design needed to be responsive for mobile, tablet, and desktop
+- Fully responsive design, adapting to mobile, tablet, and desktop views
-- We were expected to create an original graphic design (we could use free fonts/images)
+- Original graphic design with custom SVG icons for weather representations

 ### HTML
-- We had to write HTML from scratch
+- All HTML written from scratch
-- We were expected to use semantic HTML where appropriate
+- Semantic HTML elements used throughout the application

 ### Code Style
-- We needed to maintain consistent indentation and formatting
+- Maintained consistent indentation and formatting across all files
-- We were expected to use clear naming conventions
+- Clear naming conventions for variables, functions, and components
-- We had to include appropriate comments
-- We needed to have a reasonable function/class division
+- Appropriate comments included to explain complex logic
+- Application organized into logical components and functions

-### Documentation
+### Higher Grade Requirements
-- We had to write individual documentation (max 750 words for G, 1500 for VG)
-- Our documentation needed to address challenges, aspects we were proud of, and potential improvements

-### Video Presentation
-- We were required to create a 5-10 minute demo of our application's functionality

-## Additional Requirements for Grade VG

-- We needed to save user data in localStorage
+- User preferences and recent searches saved in localStorage
-- We had to implement diagram/graphic functionality using SVG or Canvas
-- We weren't allowed to use libraries for SVG/Canvas implementation

-## Submission
-We were expected to submit:
-- A GitHub Pages link
-- A ZIP archive with all files (including Playwright tests)
-- A video presentation (MP4 format)
-- Individual documentation (PDF)

-## Collaboration
-We were required to work in pairs, but produce individual documentation.

-## Grading
-We understood that grading would be a holistic assessment based on meeting requirements and code quality.

-# HMS Weather Forecast

-HMS Weather Forecast is a web application that provides weather forecasts for locations around the world.
-This project was created by Andreas Siggelin and Joakim Haglund Malm.
+- Custom SVG icons and graphs implemented for weather representation without external libraries

 ## Features